-I’ve accomplished a lot of things in this body’s 35 years, I’ve gotten tons of A’s on report cards.
+I’ve accomplished a lot of things in this body’s 35 years, I’ve got tons of A’s on report cards.
 I’ve got a master’s degree, I’ve got a bachelor’s degree, I’ve graduated from high school, I had my dream job as a police officer, I made it through corrections.

 I have a wonderful wife.
 I’ve got two children I love, I’ve got so many friends in Alcoholics Anonymous, and everywhere else, I’ve got so many followers online.

-I’ve accomplished things like I’ve got the world record on one of the zombie maps, I got on the leaderboard, and only lasted for a little while, but I was number one in the entire world and from video gaming point of view, that is pretty awesome.
+I’ve accomplished things like I’ve got the world record on one of the zombie maps, I got on the leaderboard, and only lasted for a little while, but I was number one in the entire world and from a video gaming point of view, that is pretty awesome.